-Many factors can increase your risk of falling:
+Many factors can increase your fall risk.

 - changes in vision, such as cataracts